techexpresslive/ridiculously-responsive-social-sharing-buttons/readme.txt

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. There is no admin settings for this.
-The plugin is very simple.
-If you need to change something then just go modify rrssb.php.

 == Frequently Asked Questions ==